kturk/Probability-and-Statistics-Assignments/README.md

 # Probability-and-Statistics-Assignments
-Probability and Statistics Assignments and my solutions to them
+CENG 114 Probability and Statistics Assignments and my solutions to them